DeFrame: Debiasing Large Language Models Against Framing Effects: Framing Effect in LLM Fairness

 where $\mathrm{acc}$ is accuracy, $n_{\mathrm{biased}}$ is the number of biased responses, and $|P|$ is the number of input prompts.
 A positive bias score indicates that the model’s responses are aligned with social stereotypes, whereas a negative score implies alignment in the opposite direction.
 We use this bias score metric as $\phi$ to compute the framing disparity.

 \paragraph{\DoNotAnswer{}.} DoNotAnswer is an open-ended generation benchmark designed to evaluate model safety against harmful or biased prompts.
+We adopt this benchmark to capture a complementary dimension of how reliably a model avoids engaging with fairness-related prompts that are formulated in problematic or harmful ways.
 To examine framing effects, we select 95 stereotype-related prompts and identify 52 that can be inverted to opposite polarity.
 Each prompt is labeled as positive or negative, and its flipped counterpart is generated using an LLM to form framing sets $P^+$ and $P^-$.
 To account for linguistic variation, we paraphrase each prompt 4 times, yielding 520 prompts.
 We refer to this framing-augmented version as \DoNotAnswer{}.
 More details for extension are in Appendix~\ref{appen:benchmark_details_DoNotAnswer}.

-The DoNotAnswer benchmark uses an LLM judge\footnote{Codes and prompt template for response evaluation are available in the DoNotAnswer source code: \url{https://github.com/Libr-AI/do-not-answer}.} to assess harmfulness in model responses and compute the harmful response rate (HRR): where $|P|$ is the number of input prompts, $r_i$ is the model response given the prompt $p_i$, and $h(r_i) \in \{0,1\}$ is the harmfulness indicator determined by the LLM judge following the benchmark's original decision scheme.
+The DoNotAnswer benchmark uses an LLM judge\footnote{Codes and prompt template for response evaluation are available in the DoNotAnswer source code: \url{https://github.com/Libr-AI/do-not-answer}.} to assess harmfulness in model responses and compute the harmful response rate (HRR): where $|P|$ is the number of input prompts, $r_i$ is the model response given the prompt $p_i$, and $h(r_i) \in \{0,1\}$ is the harmfulness indicator determined by the LLM judge following the benchmark's original decision scheme (see Appendix~\ref{appen:LLM_judge_usage} for the details of the LLM judge).
 We use this HRR metric as $\phi$ to compute the framing disparity.

 \paragraph{\Decisions{}.} 70Decisions is a benchmark for evaluating discrimination in yes/no decision-making.
 There are two versions of the questions.
 The explicit version directly specifies demographic information (age, gender, and race), whereas the implicit version conveys them indirectly (e.g., through names).
 In our experiments, we use the explicit version, which consists of 9,450 questions, and focus on gender and race, as these categories are discrete and allow clearer comparative analyses.
 To measure framing disparity, we categorize each question as positive or negative and generate the opposite framing counterpart using an LLM, resulting in framing sets $P^+$ and $P^-$, with 18,900 questions in total (more details of this extension are in Appendix~\ref{appen:benchmark_details_70Decisions}).
 We refer to this framing-augmented version as \Decisions{}.